-MNsure recognizes that certain situations make the use of the Standard Procurement Processes (in Section 5, above) impractical.
+MNsure recognizes that certain situations make the use of the Standard Procurement Processes (in Section 6, above) impractical.
 The Executive Director will determine whether circumstances warrant using a process other than one of the Standard Procurement Processes described in Section 5, and then document that determination in the contract or purchasing file.

-6.1.
-Emergency Procurement
+7.1.
+Emergency Procurement.

-6.1.1.
-Emergency procurement is a non-competitive procurement method and may only be used after a written determination, by the Executive Director or a procurement officer designated by the Executive Director, that it is not possible to undertake a competitive procurement because of an emergency requiring MNsure to (a) protect the public health, safety or welfare; (b) preserve or protect MNsure's property or systems; or (c) mitigate a threat to the continuation of services provided by MNsure.

-6.1.2.
-An emergency procurement is limited to the procurement of only the types and quantities of goods or services needed to meet the immediate emergency and will not be used to meet long-term requirements unless the Executive Director finds it is in the best interests of MNsure to extend the contract.

-6.1.3.
-The Executive Director, or a procurement officer designated by the Executive Director, will solicit responses from as many vendors as practicable and will ensure that any emergency procurement is undertaken with the maximum amount of transparency and competition consistent with the circumstances of the emergency.

-6.1.4.
-The Executive Director or designated procurement officer will seek the most favorable price and the most favorable terms and conditions that can be obtained under the circumstances of the emergency.
+- 7.1.1.
+Emergency procurement is a non-competitive procurement method and may only be used after a written determination, by the Executive Director or a procurement officer designated by the Executive Director, that it is not possible to undertake a competitive procurement because of an emergency requiring MNsure to (a) protect the public health, safety or welfare; (b) preserve or protect MNsure's property or systems; or (c) mitigate a threat to the continuation of services provided by MNsure. - 7.1.2.
+The Executive Director will notify the Chair and/or Vice Chair of the Board of Directors and consult with one or both of them to the maximum extent possible whenever s/he is contemplating making a determination that emergency procurement is necessary. - 7.1.2.7.1.3.
+An emergency procurement is limited to the procurement of only the types and quantities of goods or services needed to meet the immediate emergency and will not be used to meet long-term requirements unless the Executive Director finds it is in the best interests of MNsure to extend the contract. - 7.1.3.7.1.4.
+The Executive Director, or a procurement officer designated by the Executive Director, will solicit responses from as many vendors as practicable and will ensure that any emergency procurement is undertaken with the maximum amount of transparency and competition consistent with the circumstances of the emergency. - 7.1.4.7.1.5.
+The Executive Director or designated procurement officer will seek the most favorable price and the most favorable terms and conditions that can be obtained under the circumstances of the emergency. - 7.1.5.7.1.6.

-6.1.5.
 Contracts and purchases will be awarded to the offeror whose response is deemed by the Executive Director or designated procurement officer to be the best value for MNsure under the circumstances of the emergency.
 The Executive Director or designated procurement officer must document all communications with vendors and have a written justification documenting why the selected vendor represented the best value.

-6.2.
-Sole Source Procurement
+7.2.
+Sole Source Procurement.

-6.2.1.
-Sole source procurement is a non-competitive procurement method and may only be used after a written determination, by the Executive Director or a procurement officer designated by the Executive Director, that there is only one source for goods or services that MNsure requires.
+- 7.2.1.
+Sole source procurement is a non-competitive procurement method and may only be used after a written determination, by the Executive Director or a procurement officer designated by the Executive Director, that there is only one source for goods or services that MNsure requires. - 7.2.2.

-6.2.2.
 The Executive Director will ensure that sole source procurement is used only in circumstances when it is both appropriate and in the best interests of MNsure.

-6.3.
-Inter-Governmental Procurements
+7.3.
+Inter-Governmental Procurements.